-Direct sequencing of bacterial colonies by rolling circle amplification (RCA)
+Direct sequencing of bacterial colonies using rolling circle amplification (RCA)

 Direct Colony Sequencing (DCS) is an innovative technique that allows researchers to obtain high-quality genomic information directly from bacterial or fungal colonies.
 It bypasses the traditional process of isolating DNA from cultures, thereby saving time and resources while providing valuable insights into the genetic composition of individual microorganisms.
 DCS has revolutionized microbial genomics, enabling scientists to explore and understand the vast diversity of microorganisms present in various environments.
 This webpage explores the uses, value, and applications of Direct Colony Sequencing.
 Eurofins Genomics accepts the following sample types for direct colony sequencing: